 The Shearman & Sterling team advising Eurobank on its institutional offering was led by capital markets David Dixter, associates Jonathan Handyside, Joseph Hutchinson, Elena Dzhurova and Georgina Leonidou and law clerk Oscar Lopez.

-The Shearman & Sterling team advising Eurobank on its voluntary liability management exercise was led by finance partner James Duncan and associate David Shennan.
+The Shearman & Sterling team advising Eurobank on its voluntary liability management exercise was led by finance partner James Duncan.

 Partner Barney Reynolds, counsel Azad Ali and associates Inyoung Song and Aysuria Chang advised on financial institution regulatory matters, and associate Marixenia Davilla advised on European competition matters.
 Partner Kristen Garry and associate Michael Daly advised on US tax matters, and counsel Simon Letherman and associate Lois Howarth advised on UK tax matters.